Robinson Crusoe: Plot summary

-Robinson Crusoe (the family name corrupted from the German name "Kreutznaer") sets sail from Kingston upon Hull on a sea voyage in August 1651, against the wishes of his parents, who wanted him to pursue a career in law.
+Robinson Crusoe (the family name coming from the German name "Kreutznaer") sets sail from Kingston upon Hull, England, on a sea voyage in August 1651, against the wishes of his parents, who wanted him to pursue a career in law.
 After a tumultuous journey where his ship is wrecked in a storm, his desire for the sea remains so strong that he sets out to sea again.
 This journey, too, ends in disaster, as the ship is taken over by Salé pirates (the Salé Rovers) and Crusoe is enslaved by a Moor.
 Two years later, he escapes in a boat with a boy named Xury; a captain of a Portuguese ship off the west coast of Africa rescues him.
 The ship is en route to Brazil.
 Crusoe sells Xury to the captain.
 With the captain's help, Crusoe procures a plantation in Brazil.

-Years later, Crusoe joins an expedition to purchase slaves from Africa but is shipwrecked in a storm about forty miles out to sea on an island off the Venezuelan coast (which he calls the Island of Despair) near the mouth of the Orinoco River on 30 September 1659.
+Years later, Crusoe joins an expedition to purchase slaves from Africa but the ship gets blown off course in a storm about forty miles out to sea and runs aground on the sandbar of an island off the Venezuelan coast (which he calls the Island of Despair) near the mouth of the Orinoco River on 30 September 1659.
+The crew lowers the jolly boat, but it gets swamped by a tidal wave, drowning the crew, but leaving Crusoe the sole human survivor.
 He observes the latitude as 9 degrees and 22 minutes north.
 He sees penguins and seals on this island.
-Only he, the captain's dog, and two cats survive the shipwreck.
-Overcoming his despair, he fetches arms, tools and other supplies from the ship before it breaks apart and sinks.
+Aside from Crusoe, the captain's dog and two cats survive the shipwreck.
+Overcoming his despair, he fetches arms, tools and other supplies from the ship before the next storm breaks it apart.
 He builds a fenced-in habitat near a cave which he excavates.
-By making marks in a wooden cross, he creates a calendar.
-By using tools salvaged from the ship, and some which he makes himself, he hunts, grows barley and rice, dries grapes to make raisins, learns to make pottery and raises goats.
+By making marks in a wooden cross, he creates a calendar post to keep track of his time on the island.
+Over the years, by using tools salvaged from the ship, and some which he makes himself, he hunts animals, grows barley and rice, dries grapes to make raisins, learns to make pottery and traps and raises goats.
 He also adopts a small parrot.
 He reads the Bible and becomes religious, thanking God for his fate in which nothing is missing but human society.
+He also builds two boats: a large dugout canoe that he intends to use to sail to the mainland, but ends up being too large and too far from water to launch, and a smaller boat that he uses to explore the coast of the island.